Akin "Ak" Reyes: 2019

 Reyes and his co-host brought a new and exciting show to DAZN called Da Pull Up.
 The duo pranks individuals who use social media platforms to 'troll' boxers.
 'Ak and Barak' 'pull up' on the internet troll in a public setting, with the fighter they had disrespected online.

 Reyes and Barak currently host their own show, The Ak and Barak Show, on SiriusXM and DAZN.

 2020

-The Ak and Barak Show is broadcast in more than 200 countries and territories, including the UK, following DAZN's delayed global launch on December 1st.
+The Ak and Barak Show is broadcast in more than 200 countries and territories, including the UK, following DAZN's delayed global launch on December 1.

 2021

 Reyes was the co-host at two pay-per-view Boxing events, headlined by Ryan Garcia & Luke Campbell in January, and Saúl Canelo Àlvarez & Anvi Yildirim in February.

-In April, Reyes announced the end of his contract with SiriusXM; however, his relationship with DAZN continues.
+In April, Reyes announced the end of his contract with SiriusXM; however, his relationship with DAZN continued.
 DAZN created a new show, The DAZN Boxing Show, and secured 'Ak & Barak' as their lead hosts, bringing DAZN subscribers the latest news, opinions, star interviews, and all things Boxing, 5 days a week.

+2022

+Reyes hosted The DAZN Boxing Show, live, for the undercard of all the big boxing events, including Dmitry Bivol vs. Saul "Canelo" Alvarez, Ryan Garcia vs. Javier Fortuna, and Saul "Canelo" Alvarez vs. Gennadiy Golovkin, to name a few.

+2023

+Reyes continued to host The DAZN Boxing Show, live, for the undercard of boxing events, including Anthony Joshua vs. Jermaine Franklin, Gervonta Davis vs. Ryan Garcia, and Jake Paul vs. Nate Diaz.

+2024

+OTX announced they signed the accomplished boxing analyst as a commentator.
+Reyes' debut on the platform was March 29th.

+Reyes did the voiceover for the Ryan Garcia vs Devin Haney '40 Days' episodes in the lead up to their pay-per-view fight.